alexyanw/dse203-group-project/machine_learning/README.md

 For validation, the total purchase data was split into 80-20 validation/test subsets, the 80% subset was used to validate/tune the models using 10-fold cross validation.
 The 20% subset is the holdout set used to evaluate the final performance of the prototype.

 For the Collaborative Filtering model, due to the process intensive testing, we looked for a way to minimize the required testing by reducing the data used for the model.
 We determined via validation that the model becomes more accurate with more data.
 Recall begins to taper off after 25k samples, but Catalog coverage is linear.
+After determining this, all the collaborative filtering validating was done with 25k samples or less.

 ![alt text](Images/generalcharts.png)